optframe/optframe/README.md

 Tests are provided via `gtestlib` (on root folder), and you can also find `scannerpplib` (Scanner++ library) there.
 To build `gtestlib`, just `cd gtestlib/build && cmake .. && make`.

+## Concepts

+A major change happened from OptFrame v3 to v4, where C++ Concepts were finally adopted (before official release of C++20 we use `concepts lite` on `gcc 7`).
+This allowed a further simplification of project, by dividing most templates into two basic categories:
+- Solution Space: `XS` template concept
+- Objective Space: `XEv` template concept

+Note that this will be valid for both Single- and Multi-Objective problems, unifying even more all kinds of techniques, into basic containers.
+Basic containers are still default `Solution` and `Evaluation`.
+Note that both are now not mandatory (thanks to concepts).
+It's still a very good deal to use them, as they implement clone() pattern that allow primitive types like `int` and `double` to be directly used on `Evaluation`, also using basic std structures like `vector` directly on `Solution`.
+If you don't like them, feel free to just replace them (`XS` and `XEv` can become virtually anything you want).

+OptFrame 3 relied strongly on templates `R` and `ADS`, but now those only exist for basic Solution containers, and are not mandatory anymore (yet, it may still be good to follow this amazing optimization pattern).

+Things are still moving, more big changes are coming.

 ## Submodules

 Getting submodules: `git submodule update --init --recursive` and `git pull --recurse-submodules`.